Disease Watch: What Global Travelers Should Know In Summer 2019

 The Dominican Republic's reputation for Instagrammable beaches and bargain all-inclusive resorts is being eclipsed by reports of tourist deaths.
 At least eight Americans have died on the Caribbean island this year, including one just this week.
 The FBI is helping authorities in the Dominican Republic investigate three of the deaths.

 Some nervous tourists are nixing the destination.
-But as yet, no warnings have been issued by the U.S. State Department of the Centers for Disease Control.
+But as yet, no warnings have been issued by the U.S. State Department or the Centers for Disease Control.

 Meanwhile, according to the CDC, perhaps the biggest risk facing travelers everywhere is ... traffic: "Motor vehicle crashes are the leading cause of preventable death among travelers."